 Step 2: Add Schema.org Structured Data

 Implement Schema.org JSON-LD markup that explicitly defines your business type, location, service catalog, pricing, hours, and accepted payment methods.
-78% of local business sites lack this basic requirement (Dashform, 2026).
+Most local business sites we scan lack this basic requirement.
 This is the minimum for agent discovery.

 Step 3: Create an llms.txt File

 Place a plain-text llms.txt file in your website's root directory.
 It should describe your business, services, and structure in clear language specifically formatted for large language models.
-Think of it as your site's resume for AI — currently missing from 96% of business websites (Dashform, 2026).
+Think of it as your site's resume for AI — and one of the most commonly missing files in the sites we scan.

 Step 4: GEO-Optimize Your Content

 Generative Engine Optimization (GEO) is the practice of structuring content so AI models cite it in their responses.
-Princeton University researchers benchmarked 10,000 queries and proved that specific techniques dramatically boost visibility in AI-generated answers (Aggarwal et al., 2023):
+Researchers from IIT Delhi and Princeton benchmarked 10,000 queries and showed that specific techniques can boost visibility in AI-generated answers by up to 40% (Aggarwal et al., GEO, 2023).
+The top-performing techniques:

 Traditional keyword stuffing performs poorly in generative contexts.
 Instead, use clear heading hierarchies, FAQ sections, and direct question-and-answer pairs.
 Lead with facts, not marketing copy.